Post job

 Job Field: Food Service Summary: Food preparation.

-Some of the skills we found on crew person resumes included "cleanliness," "food handling," and "clean environment."
-We have detailed the most important crew person responsibilities below.
+Common skills that a crew person uses to do their job include "cleanliness," "food handling," and "clean environment."
+You can find details on the most important crew person responsibilities below.

 Crew Person Resume